5 ways to ensure you are buying quality CBD Oil

 Legal CBD and hemp products can be defined as products of cannabis that contains less than 0.2% THC.
 This is a straight forward law.

-THC is the part of the plant that is illegal and gets you ‘high’ and no CBD or hemp oil product you buy should contain any THC (if anything, it will be less than 0.2%-which again is fine), therefore it’s legal to buy and consume.
+THC is the part of the plant that is illegal and gets you ‘high’ and CBD or hemp oil products you buy should only contain trace THC (if anything, it will be less than 0.2%-which again is fine), therefore it’s legal to buy and consume.

 Happy days!
-Hemp is a plant that is safe, natural, and non-toxic.
-It can be used for almost anything.
 There need not to be any grey areas when it comes to CBD.

 2. Whole Plant Extract or Full Spectrum?

 Another quality of a good CBD oil is that it is manufactured using the whole plant.

 However, isolates can still make up a quality product.
 Full-spectrum CBD extract contains almost all the compounds found in a hemp plant.